This classic Old Fashioned Rhubarb Custard Pie is so creamy and delicious.

 Rhubarb is a vegetable that grows in stalks like celery, but is often used in recipes alongside strawberries.

 This vegetable grows easily and in abundance in almost any garden and the bright pink colored stalks look pretty neat too.
-Just be careful not to eat the leaves!
-The rhubarb leaves are poisonous, so stick to just eating the stalks and you’ll be just fine.

 In fact many people consider rhubarb to be a fruit because it is almost always made with lots of sugar, making it taste sweet when in fact it is a very tart flavor on its own.